 Consider a hypothetical case, where your base currency is USD.
 You have an investment account in EUR, and a brokerage account also in EUR.
 In that investment account, you hold shares of TietoEnator, which is traded in SEK.

-When you enter a buy transaction on this investment, use SEK as the currency.
+When you enter a buy transaction for this investment, use SEK as the currency.
 So if you buy 100 shares at a price of SEK 248.00, for a total of SEK 24,800.00, enter these values in the transaction.

 When you choose the brokerage account to fund the transfer, you'll be warned that it's in a different currency.

-When you finish the transaction, you will be prompted for a price update to the investment account's currency, in this case, SEK -> EUR.
+When you finish entering the transaction, you will be prompted for a price update to the investment account's currency, in this case, SEK -> EUR.
 Review the documentation on Entering Prices Manually for more information on the price dialog.

-If you then switch over to the brokerage account, you will see the transaction as EUR 2,254.54, assuming an exchange rate is 11.0000 SEK / EUR.
+If you then switch over to the brokerage account, you will see the transaction as EUR 2,254.54, assuming an exchange rate is 11.0000 SEK/EUR.